develodesign/magento-gitpod/README.md

 # Gitpod Magento 2 Cloud Development Environment

 ## Introduction
-This repository serves as a springboard for developers to launch fully-configured Magento 2 development environments using Gitpod.
-With the focus on convenience and efficiency, it facilitates seamless Magento 2 development workflows in the cloud.
+This repository serves as a springboard to launch fully-configured Magento 2 CDE Cloud Development Environments using Gitpod.
 <br><br>

 ## Getting Started
+Register for a free Gitpod Account [https://gitpod.io](https://gitpod.io).
-To begin using this environment, you need to have a Gitpod account.
-Once you have your account set up, fork this repository and launch your workspace with a single click.
-Gitpod will read the configuration files and set up the environment accordingly.
+Fork this repository and launch your Magento CDE workspace with a single click.
 <br><br>

-## Features
-**Pre-configured Magento 2:** A ready-to-code Magento 2 environment set up with sensible defaults to start coding immediately.
+## Zero config required development tools
 **Development Toolkit:** Includes ready to go tools that make you a super powered developer.

-**Automated Setups:** On every Gitpod workspace launch, the environment automatically configures itself, eliminating the need for manual setup.

-**Cloud-based Development:** Work from anywhere, on any machine, without the need to install and maintain a local development stack.
-<br><br>

-## Benefits of a Cloud Development Environment

-**Portability:** Whether you’re at home, in the office, or on the go, your development environment is accessible from any device with an internet connection.

-**Consistency:**  Every member of the team works within a standardized environment, reducing "it works on my machine" issues and streamlining collaboration.

-**Scalability:** Resources can be scaled according to the project's demands without the need for physical hardware upgrades.

-**Security:** With all code and data stored in the cloud, the security is centralized and can be managed more effectively than on individual local machines.

-**Cost-Efficiency:** Reduce expenses on hardware and energy.
-Pay only for the resources you use, when you use them.

-## Zero config required development tools
 **MailPit :**
 email catching and debugging